 A pie loved by millions, I hope to make you a KLP lover too!
 Trust the process and the shared experiences of our baking community!
 You CAN do it!

-Easy Key Lime Pie Recipe Ingredients
+Key Lime Pie Ingredients

 - Sweetened Condensed Milk: provides a silky, creamy, sweet texture.
 I use organic.
+Not to be confused with evaporated milk mind you!
+This is the short, stocky can, with sticky, thick sweet milk inside.

-- Key Lime Juice: If you can find real key limes, they make a difference, if you cannot, Persian limes will work and taste delicious!
+- Key Lime Juice: If you can find real key limes, they make a difference; if you cannot, Persian limes will work and taste delicious!
 And if you must use bottled key lime juice; purchase quality key lime juice.

 How to Make an Easy Graham Cracker Crust

-- Careful you don’t put it somewhere it will get scraped or bumped, the crust is still rather fragile.
+Careful you don’t put it somewhere it will get scraped or bumped, the crust is still rather fragile.
 While the crust cools, make your key lime filling.

 How to Make Key Lime Pie